 A special edition of the Collection Loto-Québec Repérage program is held at each stop of a traveling themed exhibition tour.
 The program was established in 1994 to support Québec artists and add new works to the Collection.

-A selection panel made up of three local cultural experts will have the opportunity to assess the works of local artists, works that were preselected by Loto-Québec’s curator, for possible purchase by the Collection Loto-Québec.
+A selection panel made up of three local cultural experts has the opportunity to assess the works of local artists, works that were preselected by Loto-Québec’s curator, for possible purchase by the Collection Loto-Québec.
 This sales show therefore provides an extraordinary showcase for up-and-coming artists in each region visited.

 Territoires imaginés, par les artistes de la Collection Loto-Québec is the thematic exhibition on tour until December 2015.
 This exhibition explores our homeland, the real and the imaginary, through the eyes of artists whose works are part of the Collection.